al3xandr3/al3xandr3.github.io/_posts/2016-03-02-user-lifecycle-analytics-framework.md

 	- Breakdown by country, platforms, etc...

   - How and Why users Churn? -> Deep dive Compare non-churning users to churning users
-      - number of platforms used
+      - Number of platforms used
       - Do 1st day events have impact in churn (short/medium/long term)?
       - Does regular product feature usage (or lack of) have impact in churn?
       - Just before churning (and comparing to a previous time), is there a: